Yoshihisa7/lessons-learned/Creating-User-Stories.md

 3. So that BENEFIT -> The value to the specific rols mentioned above E.g. Certainty, Comfort, Real-time information

 N.B.
-There is danger that one can fall into a "justification and overeach" trap, whereby resources are wasted building out features with a high opportunity cost and not as much benefit at all
+There is danger that one can fall into a "justification and overeach" trap, whereby resources are wasted building out features with a high opportunity cost and not as much benefit

 [For more info click here](http://www.mountaingoatsoftware.com/agile/user-stories)